Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Earns liquidity provision rewards (up to $50 per market)
 - Enhanced market making with price chasing
 - **Best for**: Patient traders seeking steady income
+- **Example**: Market "Ethereum > $5000".
+Spread is 20¢ (Bid 40¢, Ask 60¢).
+Bot places limit Buy at 41¢ and Sell at 59¢.
+It earns the spread difference + daily rewards from Polymarket for providing liquidity.

 ### 4. Single-Market Arbitrage ⚖️
 **Risk-free arbitrage within single markets**